ChameleonGeek/ebin-kodi/README.md

 - Type "reset" and hit enter.
 The EspressoBin will now boot into Ubuntu.

 ## 3. First steps in Ubuntu
 These first steps must be performed over the serial console.
-The EspressoBin must be configured to connect to the internet, needs a quick fix and needs one piece of software to be manually added.

 You will encounter errors stating "unable to resolve host localhost.localdomain: Connection refused" This is just a notice, and the issue will be corrected by the ebin-kodi script.